 A recent online piece from Bon Appetit, Why We’re Drinking Black Rum, a Caribbean Spirit Even Whiskey-Drinkers Can Love, really got my dander up.
-Not that Bon Appetit is on my regular reading list, but when the linked passed by in my Google News alert for rum, I naturally had to see what a “mainstream” and respected food and drink magazine had to say about rum.
-As it turns out, the same-old blatantly incorrect “conventional wisdom.”
+Not that Bon Appetit is on my reading list, but when the article appeared in my Google News alerts I just had to see what a respected mainstream food and drink magazine had to say about rum.
+Sadly, it was the same-old blatantly incorrect “conventional wisdom.”

-Before going any further, let’s first get a formal definition of what “black rum” is.
-Wait!
-There is none!
-There’s no formal or legal definition of black rum, so all we can point to is a general acceptance that black rums are on the very dark end of the color spectrum.
+There’s no official or legal definition of black rum, so all we can point to is a general acceptance that black rums are on the very dark end of the color spectrum.
 There’s not even a solid understanding of the difference between “dark” and “black” rums.
 They seem to be used interchangeably.
 As I wrote in this article, classifying rums by color is a horrible way to go about it.
 Next time you dine out, why not order “brown meat?”
 Nonetheless, black (or dark) rums are the topic at hand.

 I don’t expect a short article like this one in Bon Appetit to go full metal rum-nerd in the short space allotted, but in their piece shows a serious lack of research and understanding.